chsxf/mfx.wiki.mirror/Lifecycle-of-a-Request.md

 ## 1. Route Path Info Extraction From the Request URI

-For example, with the URI being `https://my.web.server/MyRouteClass.routeMethod`, route path info is `MyRouteClass.routeMethod`.
+For example, with the URI being `https://my.web.server/MyRouteClass.routeMethod`, the route path info is `MyRouteClass.routeMethod`.

 If route path info is empty, the default route is used instead.
 In case the default route has been set to `none`, MFX immediately ends the process with a `HTTP 200 OK` status code.

-## 2. Route Path Info Validation
+## 2. Route Path Info Parsing and Validation

-Once the route path info has been extracted from the request URI, it is now time to validate it.
+Once the route path info has been extracted from the request URI, it is now time to parse and validate it.

-Depending in the router you are using, the form of your route path info may differ.
+Depending on the router you are using, the form of your route path info may differ.
 For example, with the `MainSubRouter`, a valid route path info must conform to the regular expression: `/^[[:alnum:]_]+\.[[:alnum:]_]+?$/` and match existing class and method.

 If the route path info is invalid and is not a potential match for an actual existing file, an exception is thrown.

+### Arguments

+Depending on the router your are using, the route path info may contain additional parameters that you can pass to the route, in complement of regular global arrays like `$_GET` or `$_POST`.

+For example, with the `MainSubRouter` and the URI `https://my.web.server/MyRouteClass.routeMethod/param1/param2`, route arguments will be `['param1', 'param2']`.

 ## 3. Calling Pre-processing Callbacks